jashandeep-sohi/pyds/_sources/userguide.txt

  >>> test_sequence_2d
  <pds.Sequence2D object at 0x...>

-It can only contain :class:`Sequence1D` objects.
+It does so by containing a sequence of :class:`Sequence1D` objects.
 Other than that, it behaves just like a :class:`Sequence1D` object.

 To get the PDS serialized string representation of a :class:`Sequence2D` object, call the built-in :func:`str` function on it::